mtrkss/image-corruptor/README.md

  complex - Second FFmpeg input
  filter  - See https://ffmpeg.org/ffmpeg-filters.html
- format  - See "ffmpeg -formats" limit   - Use a different algorhithm for restoring file headers, limiting the raw output filesize to the raw input filesize. alpha   - Enable the alpha channel. lavfi   - Only use if you know what you're doing.
-Use with -c debug   - Don't delete temporary files, print out all the set variables and halt the script midway for inspection.
+ format  - See "ffmpeg -formats" limit   - Use a different algorithm for restoring file headers. lavfi   - Only use if you know what you`re doing.
+Use with -c debug   - Don`t delete temporary files, print out all the set variables and halt the script midway for inspection.
 ```
 </details>